CVLGeneral/Fitness-App/README.md

 <html lang="en">

 <body>
-	<h1>The INFININITY FITNESS App</h1>
+	<h1>The INFINITY FITNESS App</h1>
-	<p>The INFININITY FITNESS App is a web application that provides a comprehensive list of exercises categorized by body parts.
+	<p>The INFINITY FITNESS App is a web application that provides a comprehensive list of exercises categorized by body parts.
 Users can select a body part to view exercises related to that part and also search for exercises by name.
 Additionally, users can view detailed information about each exercise, including instructional videos and descriptions.</p>
 	<p>This project was built using React and the Chakra UI, Styled Components and Material-UI libraries for styling.</p>

 <h2>Netlify Link</h2>